vasalf/ros_test_intra_process_service_communication/README.md

 ## Compiling

-Supposing you use [http://vasalf.net/ros-build.html](this guide) to build ROS from git sources.
+Supposing you use [this guide](http://vasalf.net/ros-build.html) to build ROS from git sources.

 Clone this repo to your workspace source directory, then run from the root of your workspace: